 - Eases the building process for any project.

-- It maintains a uniformity along the entire build process.
+- It maintains uniformity throughout the entire build process.

-- Often in a project, it’s required to migrate to new features and with Maven, the migration is simplified.
+- Often in a project, it’s required to migrate to new features, and with it, the migration is simplified.

 Why should we use Maven?

-- It is a build tool which allows generating libraries like the jar file, but the code is packaged into a distributable library.
+- It is a build tool that allows generating libraries like the jar file, but the code is packaged into a distributable library.

-- Being a dependency management tool, the obtaining and the management of the dependencies is changed than how we deal with them in general.
+- Being a dependency management tool, the obtaining and the management of the dependencies is changed then how we deal with them in general.

-- As discussed earlier, there is a standardized way in building software in it unlike what’s being done in other areas.
-Consistency is maintained in each project in Maven which increase efficiency.
+- As discussed earlier, there is a standardized way of building software in it, unlike what’s being done in other areas.
+Consistency is maintained in each project in Maven, which increases efficiency.

 - Being a command-line tool, all instructions in it need to be passed through the command prompt, and it would perform a set to tasks to build the project.
 Additionally, several IDEs like Eclipse could also be used for building applications using Maven.

-- Apache Maven has a huge scope in today’s enterprise world.
-This below statistics shows that it occupies a share of 4.2 percent in Project Portfolio Management, apart from the other five thousand products monitored.
+- It has a huge scope in today’s enterprise world.
+The below statistics shows that it occupies a share of 4.2 percent in Project Portfolio Management, apart from the other five thousand products monitored.

-- In terms of the countries which uses Apache Maven, United States of America leads the race with sixty-seven percent followed by India at six percent, the United Kingdom at six percent, and Canada at five percent.
+- In terms of the countries which uses Apache Maven, the United States of America leads the race with sixty-seven percent, followed by India at six percent, the United Kingdom at six percent, and Canada at five percent.

-- Based on the company size of employees, Apache Maven finds its fair share of usage in large companies having employee strength of more than thousand, whereas mid-sized companies have thirty-one percent, and small-sized companies with seventeen percent use.
+- Based on the company size of employees, it finds its fair share of usage in large companies having employee strength of more than a thousand, whereas mid-sized companies have thirty-one percent, and small-sized companies with seventeen percent use.

-- In terms of the revenue of a company that uses Apache Maven, forty-nine percent has more than $1000m in revenue.
+- In terms of the revenue of a company that uses it, forty-nine percent has more than $1000m in revenue.

-Apache Maven simplifies the process of project development providing a standardized way to develop and maintain a project.
-Thus, its necessity is diversified to all fields, and as shown earlier, employees from computer software to Information Technology, all needs Maven in their work.
+It simplifies the process of project development, providing a standardized way to develop and maintain a project.
+Thus, its necessity is diversified to all fields, and as shown earlier, employees from computer software to Information Technology all need Maven in their work.

-As seen in this article, Apache Maven is used in Java related projects.
-Now, as Java is used worldwide, it enhances the importance of Maven and hence most companies these days look for the experience of Maven to hire someone for a Java Development role.
+As seen in this article, it is used in Java-related projects.
+Now, as Java is used worldwide, it enhances the importance of Maven, and hence most companies these days look for the experience of Maven to hire someone for a Java Development role.
 A recent LinkedIn search gave a whopping twenty-three hundred results for Apache Maven skills requirement worldwide.
-More jobs could be found from – https://www.linkedin.com/jobs/search/?keywords=apache%20maven&location=Worldwide&locationId=OTHERS.worldwide

 If you are a web developer or a Java Developer, it’s almost certain that you would need it more often than not in your project.
 Also, based on the current demand for Maven, it’s necessary to have an understating of the technology to be relevant in the market and also to make a better-standardized project.

-This has been a guide to What is Maven and here we have discussed the basic concept and the advantages of Maven, Top maven companies etc. You may also look at the following articles to learn more
+This has been a guide to What is Maven?.
+Here we have discussed the basic concept, working, need, scope, uses, along with advantages and top maven companies.
+You may also look at the following articles to learn more –